phaserjs/phaser/README.md

 * Time.desiredFps has moved to a getter / setter.
 * Time.physicsElapsed and Time.physicsElapsedMS are no longer calculated every frame, but only when the desiredFps is changed.
 * Time.update has been streamlined and the `updateSetTimeout` and `updateRAF` methods merged and duplicate code removed.
+* Time.desiredFpsMult is a pre-calculated multiplier used in Game.update.
+* Time.refresh updates the `Time.time` and `Time.elapsedMS` values and is called automatically by Game.update.

 ### Bug Fixes